oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 ### About the Exercise Today ###
 In this exercise, we will:
-- Set Cafe Supremo application up with Google.
-(Android Only)
 - Create a notifications profile and register the Cafe Supremo app
 - Prepare the Cafe Supremo application to receive notifications
 - Test Notification